 | Obsidian vaults | Access Obsidian vaults stored in Dropbox via Cloudflare Worker |

-Note: The Dash universal search requires a Dropbox Business plan with Dash enabled.
+Note: Dash for Teams requires a Dropbox team-tier plan — Standard, Advanced, or Enterprise (the plans formerly named Business and Business Plus) — with Dash enabled; it is not available on individual Basic, Plus, Professional, or Essentials plans.
 The core file MCP server works with any Dropbox account.

 Official Servers